greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-creating-and-using-web-external-tables.html.md

 ## <a id="topic32"></a>Command-based External Web Tables

 The output of a shell command or script defines command-based web table data.
 Specify the command in the `EXECUTE` clause of `CREATE EXTERNAL WEB TABLE`.
 The data is current as of the time the command runs.
-The `EXECUTE` clause runs the shell command or script on the specified master, and/or segment host or hosts.
+The `EXECUTE` clause runs the shell command or script on the specified coordinator, and/or segment host or hosts.
 The command or script must reside on the hosts corresponding to the host\(s\) defined in the `EXECUTE` clause.

 By default, the command is run on segment hosts when active segments have output rows to process.
 For example, if each segment host runs four primary segment instances that have output rows to process, the command runs four times per segment host.
 You can optionally limit the number of segment instances that run the web table command.
 All segments included in the web table definition in the `ON` clause run the command in parallel.